annaluizando/blindspot/README.md

 - [x] Add ability to skip challenges
 - [x] Include vulnerability explanations in category sections
 - [x] Fix some texts line break (menu screen)
+- [x] Add Congratulation screen when finishing all challenges
+- [x] Add progess data erasing in Settings
+- [x] Correct vuln explanation to go back to its origin and not main menu when user presses back key
+- [x] Add user errors count in each category for statistics

 ### In Progress

-- [ ] Add Section 2 for practical exercises
 - [ ] Implement adaptive text color based on terminal theme
 - [ ] Fix and improve help text clarity
-- [ ] Complete manual review of challenges.yaml
-- [ ] Correct vuln explanation to go back to its origin and not main menu when user presses back key
-- [ ] Add Congratulation screen when finishing all challenges
-- [ ] Add user errors count in each category for statistics
 - [ ] Add command for openning a random challenge with difficulty and category as params
 - [ ] Resolve bug in game mode toggle
+- [ ] Add scroll when height is too big for terminal view
+- [ ] Look for better code highlighting theme
+- [ ] Review code and improve
+- [ ] Complete manual review of challenges.yaml

 ## 📜 License